TheRogueArchivist/DRML/Entries/EntryTemplate.md

 # Entry Information:

 {Entry template to help standardize the style and contents of DRML entries.
-All text within curly brackets should be replaced with the relevant information, even if that information is simply "N/A", "Unknown", or an equivalent.
+All text within curly brackets should be removed or replaced with the relevant information, even if that information is simply "N/A", "Unknown", or an equivalent.
 Section names or other text not in curly brackets should be considered standard and shouldn't be removed.
 If changes are needed, they should be generalized to work with all existing entries, and this template should be edited to reflect that.}

 ## DRML Entry Name: